 - Device Breakdown: This report shows the relative percentage of sessions from each device type.

 - Session Country: This report shows a breakdown of the top five countries your visitors are coming from.

 Take a look below at some common questions about the web analytics dashboard.

 There are new metrics I haven't seen in HubSpot before - what do these mean?

 - Sessions - A session is a series of analytics activities taken by a visitor to your website.
-Activities can include page views, CTA clicks, events, etc. A session expires after 30 minute of inactivity
+Activities can include page views, CTA clicks, events, etc. A session expires after 30 minutes of inactivity.

 - View Rate - Number of page views per session.

-- Bounce Rate - # of sessions with exactly 1 analytics event / total sessions
+- Bounce Rate - Number of sessions with exactly one analytics event / total sessions.

 What is a session and how is it different from a visit?